Skip to main content

 Is FIFO required for crypto taxes?

-The IRS hasn't mandated FIFO specifically for crypto, but you must use a consistent method.
-FIFO is widely accepted and is the safest default.
-Once you choose a method, you should apply it consistently across all your crypto dispositions.
+Not specifically, but you do need to use a consistent method.
+FIFO is widely accepted and is the safest default choice.
+Once you pick a method, stick with it across all your crypto dispositions.

 When is FIFO better than LIFO?

-FIFO is generally better in a rising market if you want to take advantage of long-term capital gains rates, since your oldest (and typically cheapest) shares are sold first, and they're more likely to qualify for the lower long-term rate.
+FIFO tends to win in a rising market when you want to benefit from long-term capital gains rates.
+Since your oldest (and usually cheapest) shares sell first, they're more likely to have been held over a year and qualify for the lower rate.